skeeto/skeeto.github.com/_posts/2018-04-13-Blast-from-the-Past-Borland-C-on-Windows-98.markdown

 files, which is the important part that needs to be future-proofed.

-With this three changes — which took me about 10 minutes to sort out — Enchive builds and runs, and I correctly decrypts files I encrypted on Linux.
+With this three changes — which took me about 10 minutes to sort out — Enchive builds and runs, and it correctly decrypts files I encrypted on Linux.
 So Enchive has at least 20 years of past-proofing!
-The screenshot at the top of this article shows it running successfully in a console.
+The screenshot at the top of this article shows it running successfully in an MS-DOS console window.

 ### What's wrong?
 What's missing?